DaveParillo/cisc192-reader/src/chapter8/review-2.rst

       .. tb-parsons::
          :name: mucp_8_8

-         Let's write the code for the printAddress function. printAddress takes an Employee as a parameter and should print out the information of the employee in the following format: name (id) lives at houseNumber in state, postalAddress.
+         Let's write the code for the print_address function. print_address takes an employee as a parameter and should print out the information of the employee in the following format: name (id) lives at house_number in state, postal_address.
          Put the necessary blocks of code in the correct order.

          .. code-block:: cpp

             {{group}}
-            void printAddress (Employee e) {
+            void print_address (employee e) {
             {{endgroup}}
             {{distractor}}
             {{group}}
-            string printAddress (Employee& e) {
+            string print_address (employee& e) {
             {{endgroup}}
             {{group}}
                cout << e.name << " (" << e.id << ") lives at ";